nodejs/node/doc/api/child_process.md

    corresponds to the index in the `stdio` array.
 The stream must have an underlying descriptor (file streams do not start until the `'open'` event has occurred).
+   **NOTE:** You cannot pass `stdin` as a writable or `stdout`/`stderr` as readable under `options.stdio`.
+If you do so on a stream object, there is no guarantee that the callback will be called.
+If the stream errors, all callbacks will be dropped.
 7. Positive integer: The integer value is interpreted as a file descriptor that is open in the parent process.
 It is shared with the child process, similar to how {Stream} objects can be shared.
 Passing sockets